Share a Passion. Share a Purpose. Share a Floor.

 Exploring Leadership is designed to enhance leadership skills and potential; foster interpersonal, social, ethical, and moral development; and instill an attitude of social awareness and responsibility.
 Participants in this LLC will be required to enroll in the Panther Leadership, Engagement, Achievement, and Pride (L.E.A.P.)
 Program for the fall semester unless you have previously completed the program.
 This LLC is open to anyone interested in the topic of leadership.

 Commons A: Floor 12

-This LLC is specially designed for International Students, Global Studies, and participants in the Study Abroad Program, and students who just love to travel and learn about the world we live in.
+This LLC is specially designed for International Students, Global Studies, participants in the Study Abroad Program, and students who just love to travel and learn about the world we live in.
 This cross-cultural experience offers special programs, social activities, and interactions through which residents can make friends with people from all over the world while learning about their cultures.
 The challenges, joys, and opportunities of becoming a global citizen are explored and celebrated.
 Join in on the adventure!

-The Outdoor Adventure!
-Community is designed to provide opportunities for interested residents to connect with nature and outdoor activities.
-Students will participate in a variety of outdoor trips such as hiking, whitewater rafting or horseback riding.
+The Outdoor Adventure Community is designed to provide opportunities for interested residents to connect with nature and outdoor activities.
+Students will participate in a variety of outdoor trips such as hiking, whitewater rafting, or horseback riding.
 This community is open to any residential student.

 The SAIL Community combines services, programs, and co-curricular activities which encourage a solid transition for sophomore students to achieve junior status and their future educational and career aspirations.
 SAIL offers a foundation to explore the specific academic experiences and opportunities Georgia State University has to offer and provides appropriate services and programs that address the needs of sophomores and promote their success.
 While not mandatory, we encourage SAIL residents to enroll in CPS 2500.
 The SAIL community is offered to rising sophomores for the upcoming academic year.